 The Payment Card Industry Security Standards Council (PCI SSC) is a global forum founded in 2006 by American Express, Discover, JCB International, MasterCard and Visa Inc. to enhance global payment account data security.
-Additionally, the Payment Card Industry Data Security Standard (PCI DSS) was developed to facilitate broad adoption of consistent data security measures to help organizations avoid vulnerabilities that may lead to data breaches.
+Additionally, the Payment Card Industry Data Security Standard (PCI DSS) was developed to facilitate the broad adoption of consistent data security measures to help organizations avoid vulnerabilities that may lead to data breaches.

 The PCI Security Standards comprise a minimum set of requirements.
 Additional controls and practices may enhance them to mitigate other risks and comply with local, regional, and sector laws and regulations.
 Noncompliance with these regulations may lead to violations and fines:

-- The Health Insurance Portability and Accountability Act (HIPAA) in healthcare
+- The Health Insurance Portability and Accountability Act (HIPAA) in Healthcare

-- Children’s Internet Protection Act (CIPA) in education and healthcare
+- Children’s Internet Protection Act (CIPA) in Education and Healthcare

 - The North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP) for the power grid and underlying networks